marcellodesales/world-challenges/README.md

     # of active threads: 1
     # of maximum pool size:50
     Handling client request Client [/127.0.0.1:39159]

+As service errors may occur (TFlyServiceExption) during the computation of reverse Strings by the TFlyService, the server prints the number of attempts requested for a given String as shown below.

+    WARNING: The tfly service was retried 1 times for request dfs.
+    WARNING: The tfly service was retried 1 times for request dg.

 ## Interacting with the server